-The initial values of the fundamental parameters for the primary star were taken from the spectroscopic results, while the orbital elements were taken from the preliminary RV and ETV analyses.
-The differential correction part of the PHOEBE analysis was applied for three different data sets, namely, for the pulsation-removed (i)
+The initial values of the fundamental parameters for the primary star were taken from the spectroscopic results, while the orbital elements were taken from the preliminary radial velocity and ETV analyses.
+The differential correction part of the PHOEBE analysis was applied for three different datasets, namely, for the pulsation-removed (i) Q0 LC data,

 Figure 7.
-Discrete Fourier Transform amplitude spectra of the detrended Q0-Q16 LC light curve of HD 183648.
-Left panel: the complete amplitude spectrum up to $f = 3.0 \text{ d}^{-1} \approx 95 f{\text{orb}}$ .
+Discrete Fourier Transform amplitude spectra of the detrended Q0 - Q16 LC light curve of HD 183648.
+Left panel: The complete amplitude spectrum up to $f = 3.0 \, \mathrm{d^{-1}} \approx 95 f{\mathrm{orb}}$.
 The harmonics of the orbital frequency dominate almost exclusively.
-Right panel: the two pulsational frequencies in the vicinity of frequencies $17 f{\text{orb}}$ and $19 f{\text{orb}}$ are separated exactly by $2 f{\text{orb}}$ .
+Right panel: The two pulsational frequencies in the vicinity of frequencies $17 f{\mathrm{orb}}$ and $19 f{\mathrm{orb}}$ are separated exactly by $2 f{\mathrm{orb}}$.

-Q0 LC data, (ii) Q3.2 SC data and, finally, (iii) the binned, averaged Q0-Q16 LC data.
+(ii) Q3.2 SC data and finally, (iii) the binned, averaged Q0 - Q16 LC data.

 After the removal of the PHOEBE solution an improved pulsation model was calculated and subtracted in a similar manner.
-Then, after reaching a quick convergence of this iterative method, we made a final parameter refinement with our own LIGHTCURVEFACTORY light-curve synthesis program (Borkovits et al. 2013).
+Then, after reaching a quick convergence of this iterative method, we made a final parameter refinement with our own LIGHTCURVEFACTORY light curve synthesis program (Borkovits et al. 2013).
 As a recent improvement, a linear least-squares based multi-frequency Fourier polynomial fitting subroutine was also built into the code, which made it possible to fit quasi-simultaneously both the eclipsing binary and the pulsation models internally, at every step.
 Note that such a combination has only practical and time saving advantages, but remains an unphysical solution for the combined investigation of pulsation and binarity effects, and hence suffers from all the disadvantages that were discussed in Wilson & van Hamme (2010).
-We used five frequencies for the Fourier fitting procedure, namely, the four higher amplitude pulsation frequencies (see Section 6.1), and $2f{orb}$ .
-As our program also takes Doppler-boosting into account, we removed the $f{orb}$ frequency component from the Fourier fitting.
-Furthermore, in this refinement process, the rotation synchronization parameter was no longer kept fixed, but was constrained according to the spectroscopically determined values of $v{\rm rot} \sin i{\rm rot}$ (assuming that $i{\rm rot} = i{\rm orb}$ ).
+We used five frequencies for the Fourier fitting procedure, namely, the four higher amplitude pulsation frequencies (see Sect.
+6.1), and $2f{\rm orb}$.
+As our program also takes Doppler-boosting into account, we removed the f{orb} frequency component from the Fourier fitting.
+Furthermore, in this refinement process, the rotation synchronization parameter was no longer kept fixed, but was constrained according to the spectroscopically determined values of $v{\text{rot}} \sin i{\text{rot}}$ (assuming that $i{\text{rot}} = i{\text{orb}}$).

 For this next combined refinement, the complete, previously detrended, unaveraged, unbinned Q0-Q16 long cadence light curve was used.
 This curve contains 64 528 data points.
-In order to reduce computing time, we switched off the computation of the reflection effect (which is by far the most time-consuming part of the calculations), and used four-times coarser stellar grids in the outof-eclipse phases.
-A test verified that reflection/irradiation affected the light curve around the secondary minima (where it reaches its maximum), at an insignificant 10 ppm level, while the coarser grid was found to have no systematic effect on the goodness of a given parameter set, but resulted in a somewhat higher $\chi^2$ value due to the noisier synthesis curve.
+In order to reduce computing time, we switched off the computation of the reflection effect (which is by far the most time-consuming part of the calculations), and used four-times coarser stellar grids in the out-of-eclipse phases.
+A test verified that reflection/irradiation affected the light curve around the secondary minima (where it reaches its maximum), at an insignificant 10 ppm level, while the coarser grid was found to have no systematic effect on the goodness of a given parameter set, but resulted in a somewhat higher χ^2 value due to the noisier synthesis curve.
 Naturally, reaching a convergent solution, the final light curves and residuals were calculated with reflection and finer grids.